Skip to main content

 Clarifying Questions

 The AI Agent may ask follow-up questions to make sure it understands what you’re looking for.
-These questions help it create a more relevant and realistic scenario.
-AI Agent asking clarifying questions about the scenario Answer these questions naturally—you don’t need to use any special format.
+Answer naturally — no special format needed.
 The more specific you are, the better your scenario will be.
+AI Agent asking clarifying questions about the scenario

 Building the Scenario